-Access to health insurance for Americans with HIV is expanding thanks in part to the health care reform law, which has placed a higher emphasis on public programs.
-Individuals who have HIV/AIDS in America have several health insurance options through government sponsored plans, including Medicaid, Medicare, and the Ryan White HIV/AIDS program, in addition to the option of coverage through an employer.
-While individual health insurance may be limited to people with HIV or AIDS at the present time, in January 2014, the door will be opened by the Affordable Care Act (ACA).
+Access to health insurance for Americans with HIV has expanded thanks in part to the health care reform law, which has placed a higher emphasis on public programs.
+Individuals who have HIV/AIDS in America have several health insurance options through government sponsored plans, including Medicaid, Medicare and the Ryan White HIV/AIDS program, in addition to the option of coverage through an employer.
+Individual health insurance is also no longer limited for people with HIV or AIDS due to the Affordable Care Act elimination discrimination for health status and medical history.

-Medicaid is a primary source of coverage for individuals with HIV/AIDS, covering a significant population of low-income men, women, and children affected by the illness.
-As the program accommodates those who have any condition of illness, some of our continually disappearing tax dollars are at least supposedly going to serve this group of needy individuals.
+Medicaid is a key source of coverage for low-income individuals with HIV/AIDS, covering a significant population of men, women and children affected by the illness.
+As the program accommodates those who have any illness, some of our continually disappearing tax dollars are at least supposedly going to serve this group of needy individuals.
 It is projected that the most insured individuals with HIV in America are covered by Medicaid.
-A lesser percentage is covered by Medicare or private coverage, and many remain without insurance and use the Ryan White program as their sole source of health care assistance.
+A lesser percentage is covered by Medicare or private coverage, and many remain without insurance and may use the Ryan White program as their sole source of health care assistance.

 Improving accessibility to care for everyone, especially those with conditions such as HIV is an essential part of health reform.
 The law is expanding access to all necessary and types of treatment that have proven effective, namely antiretroviral treatment (ART).
 ART has shown positive results in improving the overall health of individuals with HIV, and recent research also indicates the treatment reduces the risk of the disease’s transmission from an HIV positive to an HIV negative person.

-Since the law was passed in 2010, the health insurance system has already begun to make adjustments to provide more coverage for people with HIV.
-Though the most significant changes will occur in 2014, a gradual increase in much needed insurance or availability of medical services and prescriptions designed to combat the illness.
+Since the law was passed in 2010, health insurance plans began to make adjustments to provide more coverage for people with HIV.
+Though the most significant changes occurred in 2014, a gradual increase in much-needed coverage started before all individuals could be accepted for insurance.
+Availability of medical services and prescriptions designed to combat the illness has also taken place during this time.
 ART treatment has a great overall effect on our public health system by reducing the disease’s potential of spreading to non-infected individuals, as well as helping those with HIV live longer and healthier.

 Insurance for HIV before the ACA